-From the ‘Role’ list, choose ‘Author’ and click ‘Add New User’.
-Congratulation, you just added a new author to your website.
+Choose the author from the Role list and click on add new user.
+Congratulation, you just added a new author name to your website.

 Step #2 (optional): Change the new author display name.

-If you would like to change the way his author name is displayed in your blog posts.
+Suppose you would like to change how the author name is displayed in your blog posts.
 Navigate to Users -> All Users and click Edit under your new author username.

-Here, just like I showed you earlier, you’ll have the option to choose his displayed author name from the ‘Display name publicly as’ drop-down list.
+As I showed you earlier, you can choose his displayed author name from the ‘Display name publicly as’ drop-down list.

-If you found the right name, choose it, scroll down to the bottom of the page and click Save.
-If you didn’t find the desired name, just edit the Nickname text and click Save.
-Now, you’ll see the new name under the ‘Display name publicly as’ drop-down list.
+Once you find the correct name, choose it, scroll down to the bottom of the page and click Save.
+Otherwise, edit the Nickname text and click Save.
+Once saved, you’ll see the new name under the ‘Display name publicly as’ drop-down list.

 How to Change Authors of an Existing Blog Post

-If you would like to change the blog post author, There is no need to republish it again under the other name.
+Moreover, if you would like to change the blog post author, There is no need to republish it again under a different name.
 Instead, we can quickly change the blog post author with a click of a button.

 How to Bulk-Change Authors for Multiple Blog Posts

 Changing the post author name can take a while if your website has many blog posts.
-Instead of changing each post individually, we can bulk edit multiple posts at once.
+Instead of changing each position individually, we can bulk edit multiple posts at once.

-To go through each of the blog posts one by one and change their author names can be a long process especially if you have many blog posts.
-There is a much faster and effective way to do it.
+To go through each of the blog posts one by one and change their author names can be a long process, especially if you have many blog posts.
+Therefore, we should use a much faster and more effective way to do it.

 From your WordPress dashboard, navigate to Posts -> All Posts.

-On this screen, check all the blog posts that you would like to change.
-The ones with the wrong authors.
+Check all the blog posts you want to change on this screen—the ones with the wrong authors.

-Choose ‘Edit’ under ‘Bulk Action’ and click ‘Apply’.
+Then, choose ‘Edit’ under ‘Bulk Action’ and click ‘Apply.’

-On the left box, you’ll see all the blog posts that you’re editing and on the right side, you’ll have the option to choose an author.
-Choose your desired author and click ‘Update’.
+On the left box, you’ll see all the blog posts you’re editing, and on the right side, you’ll have the option to choose an author.
+Choose your desired author and click ‘Update.’

-If you have any questions or if you would like to share your blog posts with us, feel free to do so in the comment box down below.
+If you have any questions or want to share your blog posts with us, feel free to do so in the comment box below.